 \begin{assumption} The function $f$ is assumed to be a $L-$ Lipschitz function, or

-\end{assumption} Assumption \ref{lipschitz_assumption} ensures that for a small change in long run rewards of any agent does not cause drastic changes in the objective.
+\end{assumption} Assumption \ref{lipschitz_assumption} ensures that for a small change in long run rewards for any objective does not cause unbounded changes in the objective.

-In Section \ref{pareto_optimal}, we provide an additional assumption using which we can show that the proposed algorithms lead to Pareto optimal strategy when applied for fairness optimization problems.

-Based on Assumption \ref{concave_assumption}, we maximize the function of expected sum of rewards of agents.
-Further to keep the formulation independent of time horizon or $\gamma$, we maximize the function over expected per-step rewards of each agent.
+Based on Assumption \ref{concave_assumption}, we maximize the function of expected sum of rewards for each objective.
+Further to keep the formulation independent of time horizon or $\gamma$, we maximize the function over expected per-step rewards of each objective.
 Hence, our goal is to find the optimal policy as the solution for the following optimization problem.

 If $f(\cdot)$ is also monotone, we note that the optimal policy in \eqref{eq:optimal_policy_def} can be shown to be Pareto optimal.
-The detailed proof is omitted due to lack of space.
+The detailed proof will be presented later in Section \ref{pareto_optimal}.